 Land eligible for agricultural easements includes cropland, rangeland, grassland, pastureland and nonindustrial private forest land.
 NRCS will prioritize applications that protect agricultural uses and related conservation values of the land and those that maximize the protection of contiguous acres devoted to agricultural use.

 To enroll land through Agricultural Land Easements, NRCS enters into cooperative agreements with eligible partners (tribes, state and local governments, and non-governmental organizations that have farm or grassland protection programs).
 Each easement is required to have an agricultural land easement plan that promotes the long-term viability of the land.

 Matching Contributions and Waiver Information

 NRCS can partner with a cooperating entity to contribute up to 50 percent of the fair market value of the agricultural land easement.
 The cooperating entity must provide an amount that is at least equivalent to the Federal share.
-A cooperating entity may include as part of its share a qualified conservation contribution (donation) from the landowner if the entity contributes its own cash resources in an amount that is at least 50 percent of the Federal share.
+The nonfederal share can be comprised of the eligible entity’s own cash resources, a landowner donation towards the easement value in the form of a charitable donation, qualified conservation contribution, procured cost paid by the entity to a third party for appraisals, legal boundary surveys of the easement area, title insurance, closing cost or title commitment or the eligible entity’s contribution of up to 2 percent of the fair market value of easement for easement monitoring cost.
 Under no circumstances may the eligible entity acquire its minimum cash contribution through additional cash contributions, payments, fees or loans paid by the landowner.